enabledhq/enabledhq.github.io/_posts/web-summit-2016.md

 ## Des Traynor - Intercom - Keeping your product relevant

-Take-away: I already understood that Intercom was a considerable user of JTBD techniques (which we wrote about here) both in their product development but also in their marketing communication.
+Take-away: I already understood that Intercom was a considerable user of Jobs To Be Done  techniques (which we wrote about [here](http://blog.enabled.com.au/jobs-to-be-done/)) both in their product development but also in their marketing communication.
 Des’ presentation did indeed profiled how important JTBD is to maintaining a position in the market.

 He explained the myth that starting up is the hard part, but rather, it is harder to maintain market position.
 Too many mature companies start focusing on enriching product features or worse, optimisation, to attempt to make the business more profitable.
 This draws attention to the business itself rather than the problem (job) which it initially set out to solve.
 Take your eyes off the problem and soon a competitor will be solving it better.